adaptiveplus/AdaptivePlus-Android/README.md

     />
 ```

-## Instruction
+## AdaptivePlusViewless (Instruction & PopUp)

 You can visit the admin panel and create some content.
 Do not forget to change the status of the content to **active**.
-When you call `preloadTagById` and `showInstruction` methods you need add created APViewId(e. g. `APV-00000000`) as argument. `preloadTagById` method preloads the instruction contents to your device, and `showInstruction` displaying it.
+When you call `preload` and `show` methods you need add created APViewId(e. g. `APV-00000000`) as argument. `preload` method preloads the Instruction(or PopUp) contents to your device, and `show` displaying it.

 ```kotlin
 class MainActivity: Activity() {